-- Renovated – The pictures will also communicate this, but you need to add what was renovate and when.
+- Renovated – The pictures will also communicate this, but you need to add what was renovated and when.
 This is great to include in the ‘About this listing’ section.
 “Completely renovated in 2017!”
 If I am a guest, I am now thinking this home is not going to give me any hot water, heating, electricity, wifi, etc. issues.

-More than once I have seen a code in the listing.
+More than once I have seen a code or number in the listing.
 It is always a property manager trying to identify the listing for themselves while totally disregarding the FPG.
-I get it, makes life easier for you.
+I get it, it makes life easier for you.
 But, it does not make life easier for the FPG.
 Well, it sort of does.
 It makes their life easier by easily looking over your listing in favor of one with a better title.
-Hopefully, after reading this article you understand how important your Airbnb title is and how to do it right
+Hopefully, after reading this article you understand how important your Airbnb title is and how to do it right.

 This is a controversial recommendation.
 I know people who recommend using the neighborhood, especially a well-known one.
 I very rarely use the neighborhood.
 I assume one of two things: